 2. Plot IT OR pantse it?

-Another major thing I did for this draft was to find MY WAY of writing so that I don't get bored, and I also don't get warped in the story.
-We all have our own individual ways of doing things, and your creative process is no different.
+Another major thing I did for this draft was to find MY WAY of writing so that I don't get bored or get warped in the story.
+We each all have our own individual ways of doing things, and your creative process is no different.